 Processing times for claims

-On this page, you can view the average processing times, the reasons for delays, the actions we're taking, and advice on how you can reduce your wait time.
+On this page, you can view the average processing times for some claims, the reasons for delays, the actions we're taking, and advice on how you can reduce your wait time.

-The table below shows the average number of days it takes to process claims¹:
+The average number of days it takes to process a claim at 30 June 2024

 Number of claims